ltrzesniewski/InlineIL.Fody/README.md

 If you're building a NuGet package from your project file, add the `PrivateAssets="All"` metadata attribute to the `<PackageReference />` items of `Fody` and `InlineIL.Fody`, so they won't be listed as dependencies.

-Add the `<InlineIL />` tag to the [`FodyWeavers.xml`](https://github.com/Fody/Fody#add-fodyweaversxml) file in the root directory of your project.
-Create the file with the following contents if it doesn't exist:
+If you already have a `FodyWeavers.xml` file in the root directory of your project, add the `<InlineIL />` tag there.
+This file will be created on the first build if it doesn't exist:

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>